A great meal for anyone in no time at all….

 1 tbs lemon juice

-1/2 cup chopped kalamata olives
+1/2 cup chopped kalamata (or other brined) olives

 1 cup feta cheese, crumbled